zpuckett/pwa-budget-tracker/README.md

 ## Description

-Budget Tracker is a progressive web application that allows users to track their budgets by adding expenses and deposits to their budget through the "Add/Subtract Funds" buttons.
-They are able to add a transaction with or without a connection.
+Budget Tracker is a PWA that allows users to track their budgets by adding expenses and deposits to their budget through the "Add/Subtract Funds" buttons.
 When a user enters a transaction while offline, these transactions are stored in the indexedDB, and transferred to the database when the user comes back online.

 ## Table of Contents